Priskip/purgatory/README.txt

     - JShiba
     - Wcasey
     - Liberatetheforks
+    - Nymphspyre

 Libraries Used:
 Zatherz' XML parser library: https://github.com/zatherz/luanxml

 Change Log

+Beta Build 28 Oct 2022
+ - Mecha Kolmi Revamp
+ - Added Runestone of Polymorph
+ - Made it so that runestones can now spawn pre-activated once again
+ - Nerfed some strong alchemic recipes
+ - Nerfed Increase Gold Spell
+ - Fixed Entity Vacuum Field's related projectile (it's set as liquid vacuum field in the vanilla game)
+ - Made it so that if the player walks near a wand, the wand stops sparkling (will change to custom particle effect if negative feedback is recieved)
+ - Burnt a bridge
+ - Added a custom description to Perk Lottery when it spawns in the starting perk selection to clear up some confusion on how it (doesn't) work
+ - New Spells:
+    - Pollen Ball
+    - Bubble Spark with Expiration Trigger
+    - Blackhole Shot
+- Boss HP Bars on Alchemist, Sauvojen, and Mecha Kolmi (Dragon and Kolmi's hp bars are in the works)

 Beta Build 25 Aug 2022
  - This mod is now on Github!
 Thank you for downloading and reading this. ^-^